Oral Roberts University

 The ELI Center is the hub of academic services for student-athletes at Oral Roberts University.
 The ELI (Education, Learning, Integrity) Center provides both academic support and career advice.
 The ELI center also tracks each student-athlete's progress toward earning a degree from ORU.
-Each student-athlete is tracked to maintain their athletic eligibilty by not only NCAA and Mid-Continent Conference requirements, but also by a higher academic standard set by ORU.
-The ELI Center features study and research aides to assist student- athletes with their academic progress:
+Each student-athlete is tracked to maintain their athletic eligibility by not only NCAA and Summit League requirements, but also by a higher academic standard set by ORU.
+The ELI Center features study and research aides to assist student-athletes with their academic progress.

 Study Hall Hours

 The ELI Center is open and staffed 55 hours per week.
 Student-athletes are required to check in and out to keep track of hours completed.
 Study hall hour requirements are determined by the student-athlete's academic standing and progress.